- Tilly Metz – MEP (Greens/EFA, LU)

 - Put forward recommendations in consultation and dialogue with relevant parties;

-- Advise the Commission and Member States on actions that can effectively reduce the use of animals for scientific purposes;
+- Advise the Commission and Member States on actions that can effectively reduce the use of animals for scientific purposes; and

 - Gather support and present a Resolution calling on the Commission to put forward an effective strategy with concrete milestones and timelines to transition to non-animal science.